Are you facing low-energy levels?

 One source of anthocyanin polyphenols in particular is noted for its extraordinary antioxidant capability.
 Aronia Berry not only affects nitric oxide and inflammation in humans, but it might also prevent mitochondrial dysfunction.
 Other research shows that in addition to their antioxidant effects, aronia polyphenols may have a positive effect on inflammation by regulating mitochondrial function, and they might even improve mitochondria energy production.
 Promising results for such a relatively unknown fruit!

-This is why when you think of what’s the best natural energy drink mix, we’ve got one solution for you: Resync Recovery is intended as a recovery drink, but a healthy recovery starts with healthy energy, and we’ve got your bases covered with our natural nitrate blend of beetroot and extracts of red spinach and aronia.
+This is why when you think of what’s the best natural energy drink mix, we’ve got one solution for you: Resync Recovery is a recovery drink, but a healthy recovery starts with healthy energy, and we’ve got your bases covered with our natural nitrate blend of beetroot and extracts of red spinach and aronia.
 Try Resync and let us know how it makes you feel!

 Your mitochondria are, after all, the multi-million-year-old vestiges of a bacteria that became a symbiotic resident of your cells.
 Your cells gave them food, and those bacteria returned the favor by taking over specific metabolic processes, and then multicellular life evolved so that those cells and internal bacteria could not survive without each other.

-Kiran Krishnan, CSO a research microbiologist with Microbiome Labs, points out that butyrate ー a short chain fatty acid made by happy gut bacteria directly linked to lower inflammation and better gut health ー can improve mitochondria numbers, improve your ability to burn fat, and increase ATP production.
+Kiran Krishnan, CSO and research microbiologist with Microbiome Labs, points out that butyrate ー a short chain fatty acid made by happy gut bacteria directly linked to lower inflammation and better gut health ー can improve mitochondria numbers, improve your ability to burn fat, and increase ATP production.
 A happy colon plus more energy?
 Sounds like a good combination to me!

 How do you increase butyrate?
 Eat more fiber!
 Vegetables, low-sugar fruit, whole grains, beans, nuts, seeds, and legumes are your best sources of fiber and they directly translate to more butyrate producing bacteria and thus better mitochondria and more energy.